substrate-asia/hackathon-2023-winter/projects/16-open-qf/README.md

 The most important innovation OpenQF will bring is a donation matching augmentation algorithm based on on-chain activities and off-chain real world information bindings.
-History on chain activities and information will be indexed and used to calculated as users' contribution to the polkadot ecosystem.
+History on chain activities and information will be indexed for calculating an address' contribution to the polkadot ecosystem.
 Off-chain information will be used to prove donators are real world person.
-The final goal will be a project receive more fund from more real world person who have more contributions to the polkadot ecosystem will receive more fund from a public fund pool.
+The final goal will be if a project receive more donations from more real world person who have more contributions to the polkadot ecosystem, this project receive more fund from a public fund pool.

 ### Demo